Mixed-Effect Thompson Sampling: ALGORITHM

-The joint hyper-posterior $Q_t$ and conditional posteriors $P_{t, i}$ have closed-form solutions in Gaussian models (\cref{subsec:gaussian_linear_bandits,subsec:contextual_gaussian_bandits}), allowing for efficient sampling and theoretical analysis.
-Beyond these, MCMC and variational inference \citep{doucet01sequential} can be used to approximate $Q_t$ and $P_{t, i}$ at each sampling stage.
-Next we derive a closed-form solution for the joint hyper-posterior $Q_t$ and conditional posteriors $P_{t, i}$ for the contextual model in \eqref{eq:contextual_gaussian_model}.
-After that, we show that a posterior approximation based on variational inference for factored Gaussians further improves computational efficiency.
-The exact and approximate posteriors for the multi-armed bandit model in \eqref{eq:gaussian_linear_bandits_model} are given in \cref{additional_posteriors}, and are a special case of the results in \cref{sec:linear bandit posterior,subsec:approximation}.
-All the proofs are deferred to \cref{app:posterior_derivations}.
+The joint effect posterior $Q_t$ and action posteriors $P_{t, i}$ have closed forms in Gaussian models, which allows efficient sampling and theoretical analysis.
+Beyond these, MCMC and variational inference \citep{doucet01sequential} can be used to approximate $Q_t$ and $P_{t, i}$.
+Next we derive closed-form posteriors for the mixed-effect model with linear rewards in \eqref{eq:contextual_gaussian_model} and provide an efficient approximation for the mixed-effect model with non-linear rewards in \eqref{eq:contextual_bernoulli_model}.